comp110-lytle/comp110/site/exercises/dict-utils.md

 - Parameter: `dict[str, str]` - dictionary of names and favorite colors
 - Return Type: `str` - the most popular color

-You can also check the correctness of your `favorite_color` function by calling it in `main`, printing the result, then running the program with the same command from above.

 An example:

 ```